Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Introduction

-The convergence of $k$NN graph Laplacians has also been analyzed in several previous works.
+The convergence of $k$NN graph Laplacians has also been analyzed in several places.
 The earlier work of \cite{ting2010analysis} considered a class of graph Laplacians that include the $k$NN affinity as a special case, and the affinity is obtained using a compactly supported kernel.
 The analysis in \cite{ting2010analysis} can prove the point-wise convergence of the $k$NN graph Laplacian but without a convergence rate.
 Analyzing both fixed-bandwidth compactly supported kernel and $k$NN graph construction (the affinity is as in \eqref{eq:def-kNN-graph}), \cite{calder2022improved} proved both the point-wise and spectral convergence of the graph Laplacian with a rate of $O(N^{-1/(d+4)})$.
-Following the techniques in \cite{calder2022improved}, \cite{neuman2023graph} considered a modified way to define the $k$NN graph affinity using shared nearest neighbors, and proved the same point-wise convergence rate.
 Utilizing empirical process techniques, \cite{guerin2022strong} analyzed $k$NN graph Laplacian operators and proved uniform point-wise convergence to the manifold limiting operator for both fixed-bandwidth kernel affinity and $k$NN kernel affinity (using an asymmetric version), achieving a rate of $O(N^{-1/(d+4)})$.
 Considering differentiable kernel functions instead of compactly supported ones, \cite{cheng2022convergence} studied $k$NN graph Laplacians with a family of self-tuned kernels, possibly with normalization, and obtained a point-wise convergence rate.
-Our work is most closely related to \cite{calder2022improved, cheng2022convergence}, and detailed comparisons with these two works can be found in Remarks \ref{rmk:cmp-calder} and \ref{rmk:cmp-cheng}.
+Our work is most closely related to \cite{calder2022improved, cheng2022convergence}, and we will further comment on the relationship of our result to these prior works later in the paper.

 \paragraph{$k$NN graph applications.} $k$NN graphs have been applied in various scenarios, including computing manifold geometry-preserving low-dimensional embedding (using a self-tuned kernel) \cite{kohli2021ldle}, constructing the manifold scattering transform \cite{chew2022manifold}, and computing the persistent homology \cite{damrich2023persistent}.
 In particular, $k$NN graph distance can be used to approximate manifold distance, e.g., ISOMAP \cite{tenenbaum2000global} used it to compute manifold geodesic distance \cite{bernstein2000graph}, and more recently, $k$NN was used in the study of the so-called Fermat distances \cite{trillos2024fermat}.
 Meanwhile, $k$NN has also been adopted for regression problems on manifold data.
 Regressors based on $k$NN have been adopted in \cite{goldberg2009multi} using Mahalanobis distance, and the statistical minimax optimality was studied in \cite{moscovich2017minimax,qiu2024semi}.
 In the context of the Gaussian process on manifolds, \cite{fichera2024implicit} used eigen-pairs of the $k$NN graph Laplacian to approximate the Mat\'ern kernel, and \cite{tang2024adaptive} used $k$NN distance to design the prior of kernel bandwidth of the Gaussian process in manifold Bayesian regression.
 Focusing on semi-supervised learning on graphs, \cite{flores2022analysis} extended the pointwise convergence analysis of $k$NN graphs in \cite{calder2022improved} to $p$-Laplacian (by considering a convex combination of $p=2$ and $p=\infty$ Laplacians) and proposed efficient methods for semi-supervised learning with very few labels.
 The analysis of $k$NN graphs in this work may be extended to study $k$NN methods in these applications.